-In April 2018, Latin teacher Skye Shirley founded Lupercal as a reading group for women and gender non-binary Latinists in the Boston area.
+In April 2018, Latin teacher Skye Shirley founded Lupercal in the Boston area to bridge a gender gap in the field of Latin studies.

 Each meeting we work our way through a different woman’s Latin biography, indexed in 1374 by the Renaissance humanist Giovanni Boccaccio in his book De Mulieribus Claris.
 The long-dead language roars back to life as we use ancient words to connect to each woman’s story.